tensorflow/tfjs/tfjs-backend-webgpu/README.md

 - Speech commands

 Note that WebGPU hasn't been officially supported by browsers.
-Only Google Chrome is well tested, and its Canary Channel is highly recommended for your trial.
-Specify option "--enable-unsafe-webgpu" before you start the Chrome.
+Only Google Chrome is well tested (WebGPU is now available by default in Chrome 113).

 ## Importing the backend